 Check your puppy's bottom area to ensure he's clean and that his bottom looks healthy.
 If necessary, use a cotton wool ball moistened with warm water to clean the area.

 All dogs can suffer from impacted anal glands at some point which can be especially painful if infection occurs, however, a good healthy diet which produces firm stools will go a long way to keeping your dog's anal glands healthy.

-When grooming puppies, it's important to establish and maintain control - show your puppy who's boss; show him that you are the alpha dog (his 'pack leader').
+When grooming puppies, it's important to establish and maintain control.
+It's best to show your puppy who's boss; show him that you are the alpha dog (his 'pack leader').

 Take things slowly and gently and praise him if he behaves, but give him 'time out' if he gets too anxious.
 Grooming is supposed to be a relaxing and happy time for you both.

 And for future reference, this is how to groom an adult Cocker Spaniel - have fun!